 This means that while a horse won’t be able to sense your child has autism they will understand that the child may be vulnerable and needs to be protected.
 Not all horses have the temperament to be therapy horses but those that do will be calm and patient and allow the child to interact with them in ways that a lot of other horses won’t.
 For example, we’re always told that we should be careful of a horse’s behind but with therapy horses, this isn’t the case.

 Equine-Assisted Therapy case studies

-In the process of writing this article, I spoke to a large number of therapeutic riding instructors to get their perspective on the benefits of horse riding as a form of therapy.
-One thing that struck me was just how positive the therapy was from both the child and the parents’ point of views and I thought the best way of demonstrating this was to share a handful of the stories I’d been told.
+In the process of writing this article, I spoke to a large number of therapeutic riding instructors to get their perspectives on the benefits of horse riding as a form of therapy.
+One thing that struck me was just how positive the therapy was from both the child and the parent’s point of view and I thought the best way of demonstrating this was to share a handful of the stories I’d been told.

-Owner and founder of Dream Rider Equestrian Therapy, Catherine Hand is a certified advanced PATH International Therapeutic Riding Instructor for physical and cognitive impairments.
+Owner and founder of Dream Rider Equestrian Therapy, Catherine Hand is a certified advanced PATH (Professional Association of Therapeutic Horsemanship) International Therapeutic Riding Instructor for physical and cognitive impairments.
 Having dedicated the past twenty years of her life to helping people with therapeutic riding she uses both music and art in her lessons to help aid the therapy.

 Having spoken at great length with Catherine she was more than happy to share some of her most rewarding cases with me.
 I’ve changed their names to protect their identity but two of those cases are detailed below.

 Case one – Joe, a 7 year old boy

 A number of years ago Catherine was asked to help with Joe, a seven year old boy with severe Aspergers.
 Sadly Joe was becoming more and more difficult to handle at home and when he was first taken to Catherine it was done without much hope of the therapy working and, if first impressions were anything to go by, this was going to be proven right.